mattbeckley/PDALIntro/Workshop.md

     - filters.voxeldownsize

-# Ground Classifications & SMRF filter
+# Ground Classifications
 - compare using existing ground classifications vs calculating from scratch (i.e. assume a scenario where the data was provided without classifications)

 # Create a DTM

+# Exercises
+- Using either existing datasets or one of your own, create a Canopy Height Model
+-